dune3d/dune3d-docs/groups.rst

 The "Include source" switch defines whether or not the source entities should be present as-is in the mirror group.
 This is intended to be used to make symmetric extrusions and the like.

+Solid model handling is identical to array groups.

 Since version 1.3